 Salsa is my favorite part of Sonoran cuisine.
+One of my favorite local chefs makes inventive salsas out of ingredients that strike her fancy, including Girl Scout cookies!
 Traditional Sonoran apple salsa relies on the chiltepín pepper, which is extremely hot.
 I've adapted my original recipe replacing the chiltepín with ancho chiles to control the heat.
 I used early Michigan Golden Ginger apples for this recipe.
 The balsamic is an important part of this recipe.
-I always use Villa Manodori Balsamic Vinegar which is available on Amazon.
+I always use Villa Manodori Balsamic Vinegar which is available online.

 In a small saucepan, bring the ancho chiles and water to a boil.
 Turn off the heat and cover.
 Let the chiles soak for 30 minutes.
 Remove the chiles from the water and remove the stems and seeds.
 Reserve the soaking water.